nnja/python/website/content/02-introduction-to-python/110-control-statements-looping/05-looping-in-python.md

 The number is: 10
 ```

 What do inclusive and exclusive mean in this context? *Exclusive* means that the end result *will not* include that number.
 If you'd like the numbers from 0 to 4, you would call `range(5)`.
-Consider 5 to the *stopping point*. *Inclusive* means the range will include the number.
+Consider 5 to be the *stopping point*. *Inclusive* means the range will include the number.
 The `start` parameter is inclusive, meaning if you'd like the range of numbers from 1 to 4, you'd call `range(1, 5)`.

 {{% notice tip %}}
 If you can't remember how to use range, don't forget to call `help(range)` from the command line.